Forms + Documents

 The Department of Residence Life strives to develop positive living and learning environments within the residence halls at Loyola University Chicago.
 An important part of our role in this involves ensuring the safety of our students as well as any visitors and guests, particularly those under age 18.
 For this reason, we require completion of the Minor Visitation Request Form for any minor (under age 18) who wishes to visit a Loyola University Chicago student overnight in the residence halls.
 All requests will be reviewed on a case by case basis.

 This form must be submitted no later than 12:00PM (noon) at least one business day (Monday–Friday) prior to the minor’s visit to the residence halls.
-A Department of Residence Life staff member will contact the student host and/or guest directly regarding the outcome of the request.
+A Department of Residence Life representative will contact the student host and/or guest directly regarding the outcome of the request.

 This form must be completed by the parent/legal guardian of the minor.